 Prepared by the National Patient and Family Engagement (N-PFE) Learning and Action Network (LAN), under the ESRD NCC.
-The ESRD NCC gratefully acknowledges the following ESRD Networks as sources for development of the content
+The ESRD NCC gratefully acknowledges the following ESRD Networks as sources for development of the content used in this resource: HSAG: ESRD Network 7, Network 8, Inc., and Heartland Kidney Network 12.

-This publication was developed under Contract Number HHSM-500-2013-NW002C, titled "End Stage Renal Disease National Coordinating Center (ESRD NCC)," sponsored by the Centers for Medicare & Medicaid Services (CMS), Department of Health and Human Services.
-The contents presented do not necessarily reflect CMS policy.
-Approved by Patients for Patients
+This material was prepared by the End Stage Renal Disease (ESRD) National Coordinating Center (NCC) contractor, under contract with the Centers for Medicare & Medicaid Services (CMS), an agency of the U.S. Department of Health and Human Services under CMS contract: HHSM-500-2013-NW002C; and was adapted by the contractor under CMS contract #: HHSM-500-2016-00007C.
+The contents presented do not necessarily reflect CMS policy nor imply endorsement by the U.S. Approved by Patients for Patients